GVeras/Boggle-Solver/README.md

 Without the boardstring option, and solely a number (3-5), the program will ask for each row individually which may be easier to input characters.

-**Currently it is recommended to only use 3x3 and 4x4 boards because the program needs to be revised to be more efficient for a 5x5 board due to the high cost of searching for words in a 5x5 board.**

 ## Current Progress:

 - [x] Successfully Search through a 3x3 board.